This vanilla creme brulee with fresh fruit has a creamy silky custard with a crunchy caramelized sugar crust.

 Place the pan in the oven and then pour hot water into the pan being careful to not splash water into the ramekins.
 The water should come about halfway up the ramekins.

 Bake for 20 to 30 minutes until the edges are set but the centers are still slightly jiggly.
-The baking time will vary widely depending on the size and shape of your ramekins.
+The baking time will vary depending upon the size of your ramekins.

 Cover each ramekin with plastic wrap and chill them in the refrigerator for at least four hours and up to four days.